zvozin/Functional_Programming_in_Kotlin/README.md

 ## Pertinent differences between Scala and Kotlin

 Kotlin differs from Scala three ways: some things are missing, others are different, others are in Kotlin but not in Scala.
-A few differences I consider worth mentioning off the bat are below.
+Some of the differences should be mentioned off the bat.

 #### Not in Kotlin